 - Exhale as you start to raise the weights towards the ceiling with palms facing forward.
 Hold the contraction at the top of that move.

-- Inhale as you lower the weights back down to shoulder height, as shown on this image:
+- Inhale as you lower the weights back down to shoulder height.

 2. Dumbbell Front Raise